To get more new personal injury clients, you need to position yourself where people are already searching for your services.

 8. Build an SEO & Conversion Friendly Website

-If you want to control the information online about your firm that potential clients find first, then you need to have a website.
+If you want to control the information online about your firm that potential clients find first, you need a website.
 If you want to participate in Pay Per Click or SEO you will also need a website that you own and can edit.

-The best personal injury websites are fast loading, mobile-friendly, and optimized for search engines and users.
+The best personal injury websites are fast-loading, mobile-friendly, and optimized for search engines and users.
 This means that search engines like Google can see your website and users find it visually appealing and they can easily find the information they’re looking for.
-Your website should also make it easy to contact you on mobile devices with just one click (Click to call).
+Your website should also make contacting you on mobile devices easy with just one click (Click to call).
 Having a great law firm website design may be the difference between a potential client contacting you vs. your competitor.

 Starting with your own website is a foundational requirement for being successful in online marketing.
-Once your website is up and running make sure that it’s printed on your offline marketing material and used in email signatures as well.
+Once your website is up and running, make sure it’s printed on your offline marketing material and used in email signatures.
 Great websites with strong content can also be used for intake personnel to pass information to clients.